mlanza/solomode/docs/announcement-derby.md

 ## Derby
 Wait.
 What's Derby?

 Derby is a drag race between solo modes.
 Solo mode creators are building them.
-Their racecars (solo modes, of course!) will be lined up and the race will begin in January 2022.
-You have the entire month of January to record your solo mode plays to score creators' points needed to fuel the outcome!
+Their race cars (solo modes, of course!) will be lined up and the gun fired January 1, 2022.
+The race will ensue until the end of January when your your plays will be tallied and the winners decided!

 ## Line Up
 There are several [categories](./categories.md) to be filled will solo modes.
 The line up will begin forming in December and finalize come the 17th.